rfm-code-dev/DB-Reborn/README.md

   YOUR_FILE_TEXTURES with of your character images inside.
   Atlas texture won't work, only individual .png sprites.
   Note: Json generated must has the minimum of arguments:
+  - At least 1 Armature.
-  - At least 1 Armature and 1 bone.
+  - At least 1 bone.
   - At least 1 Slot with 1 Skin.
   - At least 1 Animation.